THE COSTUME PARTY

 I sat in the kitchen with them whilst they cooked.
 They told me about a family friend who wasn’t doing well, but I didn’t take it in.
 I was too busy looking at their faces.
 I didn’t look like either of them.
 Surely, that wasn’t right.
 Normally, you share the shape of your nose or your eyeline with your parents.
 Even just hair colour.
 Not me.
 I’m clearly taller than both of my parents and paler as well.
-Neither of them were blonde either.
+Let alone the fact neither of them is naturally blonde.

 Leaving them to a debate a great aunt’s age, I snuck upstairs to the back bedroom and then up the ladder to the attic.
 My fingers starting to feel so numb that I could barely use the ladder as I clambered up amongst the cobwebs and the dust.

 I dug out the photo albums from the boxes and flipped through the heavy, plastic pages to find some evidence of myself.
 I needed to see a familiar memory to anchor my nerves.
 Even just a school photo.
 Not that I could remember the name of my school anymore.
 Or any of the kids in my class.
-More memories that’d fled to the void.
+More memories that had fled.

 “What’re you doing up here?” my dad asked, his head appearing through the hatch.
 His features looking haunted in the glow of the bare bulb I’d switched on.
 “Dinner’s nearly ready.”